kognetiks/kognetiks-chatbot/readme.txt

 1. Obtain your API key by signign up at [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys).
 2. Install and activate the Chatbot ChatGPT plugin.
-3. Navigate to the settings page (Settings > Chatbot ChatGPT) and enter your API key.
+3. Navigate to the settings page (Settings > API/Model) and enter your API key.
 4. Customize the chatbot appearance and other parameters as needed.
 5. Add the chatbot to any page or post using the provided shortcode: [chatbot_chatgpt]